Posted on December 17 2019

 Avoid getting into social media arguments with people trying to prove you are point.
 Trust me, a lot of the times the response simply is ‘you need to try it to know it’.
 In my seminars I have had people make statements such as ‘iv been drinking milk all my life and my health is absolutely fine’.
 Well that’s exactly how I felt before going vegan.
 Going on a plant- based diet and performing at my peak level now, I have a new best to compare it with.
 Sometimes, there is really no response to stupid arguments such as ‘plant’s have feelings too’.
 So do not waste your time and mental peace on stupid arguments.

 I truly hope some of these tips do help you out!
 Remember to take your time and make the switch at a pace you are comfortable.
 There is no point in rushing too fast and then falling of the wagon.
-If you go on a plant- based diet but still cannot leave your cheese pizza, its still better than not taking any steps at all!
+If you go on a plant- based diet but still cannot leave your cheese pizza, have cheese pizza and go vegan with regard to oother aspects of your diet.
+It is still better than not taking any steps at all!